Sumi-N/GameEngineProject/Readme.txt

 .
 Implement and switch the file loader to my original .
 Add directi light and direct light shadow map
 .
-Change point light shadow map to cube map
+Refactor Entity system and scene graph
 .
-Refactor Entity system
-.
 Simple asset loader written in Lua
 .
 Multicast delegate messaging system
 .
-Finish TBN matrix for normal mapping
-.
 Separate the density between graphics and parts module .
-Add default setting for each componetns such as shader .
-Fix skybox to correct dependency
+Add default setting for each componetns such as shader